Block-Logic-Technology-Group/bltg/src/test/README.md

 ### Note on adding test cases

 The sources in this directory are unit test cases.
-Boost includes a unit testing framework, and since bitcoin already uses boost, it makes sense to simply use this framework rather than require developers to configure some other framework (we want as few impediments to creating unit tests as possible).
+Boost includes a unit testing framework, and since bltg already uses boost, it makes sense to simply use this framework rather than require developers to configure some other framework (we want as few impediments to creating unit tests as possible).

-The build system is setup to compile an executable called "test_bltg" that runs all of the unit tests.
+The build system is setup to compile an executable called `test_bltg` that runs all of the unit tests.
 The main source file is called test_bltg.cpp, which simply includes other files that contain the actual unit tests (outside of a couple required preprocessor